University of Leeds accommodation: Montague Burton Residences

+Despite the proximity to the campus, the residences were nicknamed "Fort Apache" when they first opened because they stood within a swathe of wasteground.
+Its isolated location lived up to its nickname on Bonfire Night in 1993 when fireworks struck the building and burning bins were rolled against the main gates.
+While university security guarded entrances, residents were ordered to stay in their rooms as police fought running battles outside with local hooded youths.

 North Hill Court

 North Hill Court (53.8208°N 1.5676°W) is close to Devonshire Hall and shares its site with James Baillie Park.
 It is comparatively small; with a total population of only 76 students over 18 flats (numbered 2 to 20, excluding 11).
 Contracts are 42 weeks long, starting a week and a half before term.